CrunchyData/postgres-operator/hugo/content/Design/design.md

  * once the restore job completes, a new primary Deployment is created which mounts the restored PVC volume

 At this point the PG database is back in a working state.
 DBAs are still responsibile to re-enable autofail using *pgo update cluster* and also perform a pgbackrest backup after the new primary is ready.
 This version of the Operator also does not handle any errors in the PG replicas after a restore, that is left for the DBA to handle.

+## PGO Scheduler

+The Operator includes a cronlike scheduler application called `pgo-scheduler`.
+It's purpose is to run automated tasks such as PostgreSQL backups or SQL policies against PostgreSQL clusters created by the Operator.

+PGO Scheduler watches Kubernetes for configmaps with the label `crunchy-scheduler=true` in the same namespace the Operator is deployed.
+The configmaps are json objects that describe the schedule such as:

+* Cron like schedule such as: * * * * *
+* Type of task: pgBackRest backup, pgBaseBackup backup or policy

+Schedules are removed automatically when the configmaps are deleted.

+### pgBackRest Schedules

+pgBackRest schedules require pgBackRest enabled on the cluster to backup.
+The scheduler will not do this on its own.

+### pgBaseBackup Schedules

+pgBaseBackup schedules require a backup PVC to already be created.
+The operator will make this PVC using the backup commands:

+    pgo backup mycluster

+### Policy Schedules

+Policy schedules require a SQL policy already created using the Operator.
+Additionally users can supply both the database in which the policy should run and a secret that contains the username and password of the PostgreSQL role that will run the SQL.
+If no user is specified the scheduler will default to the replication user provided during cluster creation.